Job description analysis: 3 Steps for creating an effective job description

 Business Development: 20% market research to find new business opportunities, 15% discovering more business in current clients, 30% new prospect outreach, 20% outreach to requests from leads, 10% fostering relationships with clients.

-3. Usability experience: Provide the best candidate experience that optimizes for application and qualification
+Provide the best candidate experience to optimize application and qualification

-Finally, we advise everyone to do include benchmarking in their job description process.
+Finally, we advise everyone to do include benchmarking in their job description analysis.
 What are competitors requiring for the same job?

 Looking for your next candidate?
 Find out how to optimize your recruiting with Lionstep.
 Connect with us.